 \paragraph{DNA testing}

-As described in \cite[Chapter 9]{du-hwang}, \cite{sham} and \cite{shental}, modern sequencing methods search for particular subsequences of the genome in relatively short fragments of DNA.
-As a result, since samples from individuals can easily be mixed, group testing can lead to significant reductions in the number of tests required to isolate individuals with rare genetic conditions -- see, for example, \cite{balding, curnow, gille}.
-In this context, it is typical to use nonadaptive methods (as in \cite{du-hwang2, erlich, erlich2, macula, shental}), since it is preferable not to stop machines in order to rearrange the sequencing strategy.
+As described in \cite[Chapter 9]{du-hwang}, \cite{sham} and \cite{shental}, modern sequencing methods search for particular subsequences of a genome in relatively short fragments of DNA.
+Samples from individuals can easily be mixed, and accordingly, group testing can lead to significant reductions in the number of tests required to isolate individuals with rare genetic conditions -- see, for example, \cite{balding, curnow, gille}.
+In this context, it is typical to use nonadaptive methods (as in \cite{du-hwang2, erlich, erlich2, macula, shental}), since it is preferable not to stop the testing machines in order to rearrange the sequencing strategy.
 Furthermore, the physical design of modern DNA testing plates means that it can often be desirable to use exactly $T=96$ tests (see \cite{erlich2}).
 Macula \cite{macula} describes combinatorial constructions that are robust to errors in testing.

 \paragraph{Counting defective items}

 Often we do not need to estimate the defective set itself, but rather wish to efficiently estimate the proportion of defective items.
 This may be because we have no need to distinguish individuals (for example, when dealing with insects \cite{thompson,walter}), or wish to preserve confidentiality of individuals (for example, monitoring prevalence of diseases).
 References \cite{chen9, sobel3, swallow} were early works showing that group testing offers an efficient way to estimate the proportion of defectives, particularly when defectivity is rare.
 This testing paradigm continues to be used in recent medical research, where pooling can provide significant reductions in the cost of DNA testing -- see for example \cite{khan}, \cite{tilghman}.